Generic Name: Paricalcitol Capsules (pah ri KAL si tole)

 Uses of Zemplar:

-- It is used to treat or prevent high parathyroid hormone levels.
+- It is used to treat high parathyroid hormone levels in certain patients.

 What do I need to tell my doctor BEFORE I take Zemplar?

 - If you have an allergy to paricalcitol or any other part of Zemplar (paricalcitol capsules).